-Steve Garber is the director of the Master of Arts in Leadership, Theology, and Society at Regent University in Vancouver, BC, and Professor of Marketplace Theology.
+Steve Garber is the director of the Master of Arts in Leadership, Theology, and Society at Regent College in Vancouver, BC, and Professor of Marketplace Theology.
 He came to Regent from his work as the founder and director at the Washington Institute for Faith, Vocation, and Culture.
 Steve is the author of The Fabric of Faithfulness, Visions of Vocation, and many essays and articles.

 The Green Room: Tell us about Regent’s philosophy of education for the marketplace.

 Regent has a 50-year history of being an institution committed to theology for everyone.
 It has had a sense of calling to invite people in who wanted theological insight and understanding to take back into the world.
 That was its earliest vision and still goes through all of its life.
 That history was intriguing to me.

 Regent has several master’s degrees, each in their own ways a means of deepening biblical and theological insight for the sake of living one’s vocation the world; about 100 students are in the M.Div. program, but it also offers master’s level study for people who see themselves going back to business or the arts or law or education.
 People come from all over the world to study here: an investment banker in Hong Kong or cattle rancher in Wyoming.
 Over time it’s developed a robust curriculum and faculty around that idea.